Focuslol666/Utilities/Doors/Entity Spawner/V2/README.md

     ```
 ---
 - **Added Crucified Callback**
-    - This callback is triggered when the entity is crucified.
+    - This callback is fired when the entity is crucified.
     - You can use `entity:SetCallback()` to customize the callback function.
     ```luau
     entity:SetCallback("OnCrucified", function(stateResist)